Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 where $\left \langle K_{1},K_{2} \right \rangle _{F} $ denotes the Frobenius inner product between two matrices, which is given by

-where $l$ denotes the order of the matrix.
-For classification purposes, we can define an ideal target matrix as $K^{\ast } = yy^{T} $, where $y=\left (y_1,y_2,\cdots ,y_l \right ) ^{T} $ is the vector of labels for the training set $D$.
-The kernel-target alignment is then defined as the kernel alignment of the kernel matrix $K$, which can be generated by the quantum kernel, and $K^{\ast }$:
+where $l$ denotes the size of the kernel matrix, and $\kappa(x_i, x_j) = [K]_{i,j}$ represents the $(i,j)$-th entry of the kernel matrix $K$.
+For classification tasks, an ideal target matrix is defined as $K^{\ast} = yy^{T}$, where $y = (y_1, y_2, \cdots, y_l)^{T}$ denotes the label vector of the training set $\mathcal{D}$.
+The kernel-target alignment (KTA) is then defined as the alignment between the kernel matrix $K$ (e.g., induced by the quantum kernel) and the target matrix $K^{\ast}$:

-Since $\left \langle A,B \right \rangle = Tr\left ( A^{T}B \right ) $ and $K^{T}=K$, substituting them into Eq. \ref{euqation_KTA} yields the following formula:
+Since $\left \langle A,B \right \rangle_{F}= Tr\left ( A^{T}B \right ) $ and $K^{T}=K$, substituting them into Eq. \ref{euqation_KTA} yields the following formula:

-Here, $l$ also denotes the number of elements in the label vector $y$.
-For multi-class classification problems (including binary classification), the ideal target matrix $K^{\ast } $ can be constructed using the following formula \cite{camargo2009multi}:
+Here, $l$ denotes the length of the label vector $y$.
+For multi-class classification tasks (including the binary case), the ideal target matrix $K^{\ast}$ can be constructed as follows~\cite{camargo2009multi}:

-where $c$ ($c\ge 2$) is the number of classes.
-Given that KTA is a reliable surrogate for classification accuracy and can be efficiently computed, we adopt it as a performance metric for quantum circuits and use it as the target label for training GNNs-2.
+where $c$ ($c \geq 2$) denotes the number of classes.
+As KTA serves as a reliable surrogate for classification accuracy and can be efficiently computed given a kernel matrix, we adopt it as the performance metric for quantum circuits.
+However, constructing kernel matrices from quantum circuits remains computationally expensive, motivating the use of GNN-2 to directly predict KTA.